 Often we find many of our young patients have more than one diagnosis.
 These “co-occurring disorders” require a special understanding and corresponding treatment.
 Co-occurrence may be a combination of a variety of disorders.
 Often—though not always—there may be a combination of addiction and psychiatric disorders present, for example, depression combined with substance abuse or an eating disorder.
 Because Silver Hill is a true psychiatric hospital, not just a rehabilitation center, we are uniquely qualified to provide comprehensive care for patients who need treatment for more than one disorder.

-For adolescents with a co-occurrence of both a psychiatric and addiction disorder, the program includes education about drug use, 12-Step meetings and relapse prevention strategies to increase the likelihood of continued abstinence.
+For teens with a co-occurrence of both a psychiatric and addiction disorder, the program includes education about drug use, 12-Step meetings and relapse prevention strategies to increase the likelihood of continued abstinence.

-For adolescents with an eating disorder, treatment includes one-on-one consultations with a dietitian, therapeutically supervised meals and groups related to nutrition.
+For teens with an eating disorder, treatment includes one-on-one consultations with a dietitian, therapeutically supervised meals and groups related to nutrition.

 Our Core Values